 b.
 Take 1 Beginner Class (if test cannot be passed)

 Students must complete the THRIVE seminar during their first semester of freshmen year at Bryn Mawr College.
-If an exceptional situation prevents a student from completing THRIVE in her freshmen year she must complete the course in its entirety during the sophomore year.
+Contact your dean with any questions.

 Core Requirements Credit Total: 3 Credits